|

 Beverly L. Adams-Gordon.
 This is the only spelling curriculum

-the words on Monday, review on Wednesday, test on Friday.
+on Monday, review on Wednesday, test on Friday.
+Any

-chapter books.
-This program will also take care of phonics
+or chapter books.
+This program will also take care of

 In